-After you see your doctor, visit the pharmacy, or make another healthcare-related purchase, you may wonder “Why should I keep my healthcare receipts?”
-Whether the expense was for yourself or a qualified dependent, there are some very important reasons you should keep this paperwork, especially if you have a Flexible Spending Account (FSA) or Health Savings Account (HSA).
+When you see your physician, visit the pharmacy, or make another healthcare-related purchase, you may wonder “Why should I keep my healthcare receipts?”

+However, even when you use your FSA benefits card, your administrator may still ask that you turn in your receipts to verify the purchase.
 Of course, if you don’t have a benefits debit card and pay out of pocket, you should always keep your receipts or else you will not get reimbursed.

 Keeping your receipts is a good way to track how much you spent in the past year.
 This can help you when you’re deciding how much to contribute to your FSA or HSA next year.
 Here are some planning tips.